GeoDuqueza1939/SDOStoTomasCity/WorkLog.md

 * [ ] Create a printout template for the IER
 * [x] Reimplement similar changes to position fields in the applicant data entry form

 I first worked out the IER code for determining whether an applicant is qualified or not.
 However, I had to revisit and revise some similar code in the applicant data form to make things simpler and more consistent.
 I transferred some of them into static methods to optimize code use.
 After I got the qualification validation working, I then proceeded to restyle the IER elements by removing some of the styling methods and adding more styles in the CSS files.
 I also inserted code to prevent the clicking of the `Select` button while no position title is selected.
-An hour before end-of-shift, I began to revisit the position fields in the applicant data entry form to make their behavior consistent with the positions field in the IER's select position dialog.
+An hour before end-of-workday, I began to revisit the position fields in the applicant data entry form to make their behavior consistent with the positions field in the IER's select position dialog.

 So far, the app hasn't been used or even tested due to time constraint. <u class="to-do">I should make use of this time to fix the user management features of MPaSIS to facilitate its use by others.</u>

-## 5/6/2023
+## 5/8/2023
 TO DO:
 * [x] Create code that will load job applications into the IER Form.
 * [ ] Add code to enable/disable [Select] button in `Select Application` dialog